 "Excellent, send them in."
-The guard bowed to the King and left to find the two brothers.
+The guard bowed to the King and left to signal the two brothers.
 Soon after they entered and knelled before the King.
 "Now there is no need to be so formal.
-Please stand up, you saved my son after all."
+Please stand, you saved my son after all."

 "We are honored my lord."
-Gildor replied while getting up.
+Gildor replied while raising to his feet.

 "Now first of all allow me to offer my deepest condolences.
 Your father must have been a kind man to put himself in harms way for someone else.
 Even if it was the prince he was protecting."